-North Texas Teen’s Service Dog Shot And Killed Near Home
+North Texas Teen’s Service Dog Shot And Killed Outside Home

 The family has no idea who did it or why.

 “He took Hannah’s little hero for no reason,” said Hannah’s mother, Tina Westmoreland.
 “He took what has saved her life more than once.
-She’s about to get her drivers license and he was going to protect and he was going to be with her while she was in college to keep her help healthy in college.
-He was my best friend.”
+She’s about to get her drivers license and he was going to protect and he was going to be with her while she was in college to keep her help healthy in college.”

 The vet did preserve the bullet removed from the dog.